-- 1 Back up the registry key, HKEY_LOCAL_MACHINE\Software\Ipswitch\IMail (Start regedit.exe, locate this key and select Export Registry File from the Registry menu.) - 2 Follow the same instructions used for new installations.
+- 1 Back up the registry key, HKEY\LOCAL\MACHINE\Software\Ipswitch\IMail (Start > Run > enter regedit locate this key and select Export Registry File from the Registry menu.) - 2 Follow the same instructions used for new installations.

 Note: Make sure that you stop all IMail services and close the IMail Administrator interface before upgrading.